 EOSCsecretariat.eu has investigated the current landscape of European HPC CoEs in relation to the EOSC, the results of this online survey were collected in a booklet which was just published on Zenodo.

 Open science is vital to tackling the world’s big challenges, and international research on the COVID-19 pandemic provides key examples.

-The EOSC Symposium 2020 brings the whole community together in Berlin to discuss the final steps towards the establishment of a first version of a fully-fledged European Open Science Cloud.
+The EOSC Symposium 2020 brings the whole community together in four stimulating mornings to discuss the final steps towards the establishment of a first version of a fully-fledged European Open Science Cloud.
+Read more

 It was only almost four months ago when the first case of the 2019–20 coronavirus (COVID-19) outbreak was reported.
 Fast forward today and we see confirmed cases reaching the hundred thousand mark, more than 4,000 dead, and governments and international agencies scrambling to find a cure or vaccine.
 For us to find such a solution, the work is no different from putting together pieces of a puzzle.
 Bits of data and knowledge here and there, not to mention policies that should not only be conducive, but actually encouraging such activities.
 The future European Open Science Cloud (EOSC) can be the answer to societal challenges as they emerge.

 The EOSC Community recently took another crucial step on the road to the development and implementation of the EOSC, when seven key EOSC-related projects signed a Collaboration Agreement in support of the EOSC Governance.Read more